conanbatt/OpenKaya/README.markdown

 ## Dependencies & tools

-Ruby 1.9.2, cutest gem.
+Ruby 1.9.2, cutest gem. (for engine & tests)

+cutest, cuba, active record gems. (for the site)

 ## Intro

 It is a tactical aim for us to provide a flexible and usable Tournament organizer for users of the system.
 Organizing tournaments is one of the most common activities, and also one of the most difficult ones to do properly.
 The tournament engine is a core library to manage and organize a tournament.
 It is designed to be flexible, to be able to implement numerous systems.
-As with everything in OpenKaya, its has a flexible license for the code to be used anywhere.

 ## Details

-Right now there is only a demo-system implemented (Random tournament) and some hints on a Single Elimination tournament.
-Eventually the list should include:
+Right now the following systems are supported:

 * Single Elimination
 * Double Elimination